The variety of nilpotent pairs $(A,B)$ with $[A,B] = \lambda I$: Introduction

 \begin{theorem} $X$ is an irreducible variety of dimension $n^2$. \end{theorem}

 Of course, this gives the corresponding statement for the commuting variety of $\mathfrak{pgl_n}(k)$.

 The two key ingredients in the proof are the representation theory of the first Weyl algebra in characteristic $p$ and Premet's result \cite{Premet} on the irreducibility of the commuting variety of nilpotent pairs in $\mathfrak{gl_n}(k)$.
 This was originally proved in sufficiently large characteristic by Baranovsky \cite{Baranovsky} using the irreducibility of a certain Hilbert scheme.
-In an appendix, Guralnick and Roman give a proof showing that many such results can be obtained in good characteristic from the corresponding result in characteristic $0$.
+In the last section we give a proof showing that many results about the components of the commuting variety can be obtained in good characteristic from the corresponding result in characteristic $0$.

+We use some basic results from algebraic geometry and the Zariski topology which for example can be found in \cite{Hartshorne1977}.
+See the beginning of the next section.